jtlap/nt2/doc/source/extension/custom_function.rst

 In our case, we specialize :ref:`functor_validate` so that ``fibonnacci`` only accept integral types as input.
 To do so, we just reuse ``boost::is_integral`` and apply it to the input type.
-Note the use of :ref:`strip` to be sure we work on the naked type and some const qualified or reference type.
+Note the use of :ref:`meta_strip` to be sure we work on the naked type and some const qualified or reference type.

 Internal Tag Dispatching